jd2rogers2/presently/NOTES.md

 + users have to accept friend request.
 Friendships table has status column
 + may need to load @list in friendships#create if added from a different user's profile, or just don't allow that?

+from item_controller.rb
+        # rendering list for when item is purchased on another user's page
+        # and from item edit page autoredirect back to list
+        # unpurchase button from purcahses page is redirecting
+        # to your list because we could only render list if we passed
+        # a key in params and made an if statement here

 ----- errors -----
 + logout on navbar.html only working on second click??